uviclibraries/html-css/act-2.md

 # Adding Images and Links in HTML

-### Before we begin...

 If you haven’t already completed the first exercise, please go to [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html).

-### Next steps: images and links!

-In this section we’ll learn how to add images and links to an HTML page.
-If you or your group have any questions, or you get stuck as you work through this in-class exercise, please ask the instructor for assistance.
+In this section, we’ll learn how to add images and links to an HTML page.
+If you have any questions, or you get stuck, please ask the instructor for assistance.
 Have fun!

+### Next steps: images and links

 If you completed the [Getting Started With HTML](https://uviclibraries.github.io/html-css/act-1.html) exercises, you should have an `about.html` page with some paragraphs, headers, and a list.